seesmof/Biblija-Kulisha/Plan.md

 - Add WJ tags for JESUS' Words in red
 - Add ND tags for LORD's Name in small caps
 - Add QT tags for OT quotes in NT
+- Add W tags for Strong's numbers

 - For getting WJ, ND, QT tags use NASB on BibleGateway
-- Add W tags for Strong's numbers

 ##### Revision

+- Maybe don't change any text here, instead use this stable formatted Bible version as a guide for translating the BSB

 - Capitalize GOD's Pronouns, use BSB for reference
 - Add “‘’” in direct speech, use BSB for reference